ABCB Amendment One explained – Vitracore G2 remains fully compliant

 Fairview welcomes any code or regulatory upgrades that help protect infrastructure and peoples’ lives.

 For more information on the full-scale testing, download a copy of the RED Fire Engineering Report.
-Alternatively to discuss this further with one of our façade consultants, please contact us on 1800 007 175 or by email: firstname.lastname@example.org.
+Alternatively to discuss this further with one of our façade consultants, please contact us or call 1800 007 175.